Team-Compliance/NewPillCrusher/README.md

     - One makes you larger = Enemies get larger.
 Their hitboxes don't increase --done
     - One makes you small = Enemies get smaller.
 Their hitboxes shrink --done
     - Infested! = Destroys all poop in the room and spawns an enemy spider in each destroyed poop
-    - Infested? = After killing an enemy, 1-3 enemy spiders are spawned
+    - Infested? = Applies slowness effect to all enemies in room for a couple of seconds.
+If they are killed while slowed, they explode into a random amount of blue spiders (1-3)
     - Power Pill! = Isaac gets fear effect and takes double damage for 3 (6) seconds.
     - Retro Vision =
     - Friends Till The End! = Flies spawn after an enemy is killed --done